mrpapercut/radialProgressBar/README.md

 If you set the option 'watch' to true, the class will pay attention to changes in the data-progress attribute.
 This is mostly useful as a real progress bar, counting from 0% to 100%.
 In the following example we'll be using setInterval to increment the progress, but the data-progress value could be changed by anything.
 Please note: going over 100% leads to problems, because it's impossible to use more than 360 degrees in a circle.
 Also, counting backwards might lead to inconsistent behaviour.
 The point of this feature is incrementing values up to 100%.
+**Please note 2: This option does not work when initialized on an array of elements**

 Example:
 ```html